haneulee/HEAD-soft-robotics/process/2024-11-06/readme.md

 | ![](./images/messy.png) | ![](./images/messy.gif) |
 | ----------------------- | ----------------------- |

 When conflicts arise at home, this robot draws attention with vibrant movements and lights, releasing dust into the air.
-Alternatively, while people are working to resolve their conflict, the robot creates minor messes around the house to divert their attention and lighten the atmosphere.
+Alternatively, while people are arguing, the robot creates minor messes around the house to divert their attention and lighten the atmosphere.

 ### failures